-It can motivate us to be better, go faster and get things done.
-When it’s too much it can be paralyzing and prevent us from functioning all together and if kept in the same situation for a long period of time can be damaging to the mind.
+Stress can motivate us to do better, go faster, and get things done.
+When it’s too much it can paralyze and prevent us from functioning altogether and if kept in the same situation for a long period of time can be damaging to the mind.

 If stress has been going on in your daily life for some time, perhaps it’s time to seek some help.

-Your goal should not be to eliminate all stress, we should aim to reduce the unnecessary stress and learn how to manage stress effectively and healthy.
+Your goal should not be to eliminate all stress, we should aim to reduce unnecessary stress and learn how to manage stress effectively and in a healthy way.

 What Is Stress?

-When we feel stress, the body thinks we are in danger.
+When we feel stressed, the body thinks we are in danger.
 It makes hormones that cause our heart to beat faster, we breathe faster and experience a short energy burst.